CircuitFlyer/Touch_and_Go/docs/Assembly.md

 **IMPORTANT** - When connecting the ESC be sure the connector ground wire (brown or black) is attached to the ground pin on the board and the signal wire (yellow or white) is connected to the pin that passes through the mounting hole.
 The red power wire should always be in the middle.

 ___
-**Step 5** - Optional: It's a good practice to remove any residual solder flux from the joints.
+**Step 5 - Optional** - It's a good practice to remove any residual solder flux from the joints.
 You can do this by using an old toothbrush dipped in 99% Isopropyl alcohol, gently scrubbing away the remaining flux.
 This high-concentration alcohol should be readily available at your local drug store.

 ## Installation ##